amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 - HashiCorp Vault

  > [!IMPORTANT]
- > The environment variables and local file components are only meant for development and not production workloads.
+ > The environment variables and local file components are designed for development workloads only.

 The following section shows how to configure a secrets management component.

 ### Configuration (TODO Move generic text to getting started)

-You configure a Secrets Management component using a Dapr component configuration file.
-Here you see the structure of a config file:
+You configure a secrets management component using a Dapr component configuration file.
+The typical structure of the file is shown below:

 ```yaml
 apiVersion: dapr.io/v1alpha1